zzzprojects/docs/learnentityframeworkcore.com/pages/database-providers.md

 description: EF Core is designed to work with a variety of providers, allowing users to access their data in different databases.
 The list of supported providers includes MySQL, PostgreSQL, Oracle Database, and Microsoft SQL Server.
 canonical: /database-providers
 status: Published
-lastmod: 2024-08-30
+lastmod: 2025-07-10
 ---

 # EF Core Providers

-EF Core is an open-source, lightweight, cross-platform, and extensible Object-Relational Mapping (ORM) framework.
-NET.
+EF Core is an open-source, lightweight, cross-platform, and extensible Object-Relational Mapping (ORM) framework for .NET.
 It provides a way to access and manipulate data in relational databases using .NET code.
 EF Core supports several database providers, including:

  - Microsoft SQL Server
  - Microsoft SQL Server Compact Edition